ASTERIA (Arcsecond Space Telescope Enabling Research in Astrophysics)

 - ASTERIA was developed under JPL's Phaeton program, which provided early-career hires, under the guidance of experienced mentors, with the challenges of a flight project.
 ASTERIA is a collaboration with MIT in Cambridge; MIT's Sara Seager is principal investigator on the project.
 Brice Demory of the University of Bern also contributed to the new study.
 The project's extended missions were partially funded by the Heising-Simons Foundation.
 JPL is a division of Caltech in Pasadena, California.

-• January 3, 2020: Mission operators at NASA's Jet Propulsion Laboratory in Pasadena, California, have lost contact with the ASTERIA satellite, a 6U CubeSat designed to study planets outside our solar system.
+• January 3, 2020: Mission operators at NASA's Jet Propulsion Laboratory in Pasadena, California, have lost contact with the ASTERIA satellite, a 6U CubeSat designed to study planets outside the Solar System.
 The last successful communication with ASTERIA (Arcsecond Space Telescope Enabling Research in Astrophysics), was on Dec.
 5, 2019; attempts to contact it are expected to continue into March 2020.
 7)

 - ASTERIA observed a handful of nearby stars and successfully demonstrated that it could achieve precision measurements of the stars' brightness.
 With that data, scientists look for dips in a star's light that would indicate an orbiting planet passing between the satellite and the star.
 (This planet-hunting technique is called the transit method.)
 Mission data is still being analyzed to confirm whether ASTERIA spotted any distant worlds.